-The 'Avanti' was supposed to resurrect Studebaker!
-Company president Sherwood Egbert dreamed up the car - as a means to inject some much-needed vitality into Studebaker's veins.
-Egbert's choice of designer was astute.
-Raymond Loewy - who had penned the 'Coca-Cola' bottle, in the past - was brought in as stylist.
+The Avanti was supposed to resurrect the Studebaker brand.
+Company president Sherwood Egbert dreamed up the car - as a means to inject some much-needed vitality into Studebaker's corporate veins.
+Egbert's choice of designer for the Avanti was astute.
+Raymond Loewy - who had previously penned the Coca-Cola bottle - was hired as stylist.
 Loewy went the minimalist route ... at least, as compared with many of his contemporaries.
-Typically, Detroit-built cars at the time were all chrome and fins!
+Typically, Detroit-built cars of the time were mainly comprised of chrome and fins.
 The Avanti, though, exuded 'European' restraint.
-Its glassfibre-forged lines were smart, but unshowy.
+Its glassfibre-forged lines were smart - but unshowy.
 On the inside, too, things were similarly sophisticated.
-Neat instrumentation - and leather bucket seats - were imbued with Italianate finesse.
+Neat instrumentation - and leather bucket seats - were fully imbued with Italianate finesse.

-The Avanti's V8 made 335bhp... taking it to a top speed of 145mph.
-That 'poke' came with a comfortable cabin.
+Technically, the Avanti impressed.
+Its V8 engine made 335bhp.
+That took it to a top speed of 145mph.
+The power was controlled from a comfortable cabin.
 4,643 Avanti IIs were sold.
-In later years, there were more attempts to keep the car going.
-Like Loewy's coke bottle, certain products seem destined always to be with us.
-And - while not, perhaps, quite in Coca-Cola's league - the Studebaker Avanti will still be going strong somewhere.
-Last heard of in Mexico, apparently!
+In subsequent years, there would be further attempts to keep the car going.
+Like Loewy's coke bottle, certain products seem destined to be around forever.
+And - while not, perhaps, quite in Coca-Cola's league - the Studebaker Avanti is still being built somewhere.
+Last line seen somewhere in Mexico, it is said!